buzinas/tslint-eslint-rules/README.md

       ]
     ```
 * [semi](http://eslint.org/docs/rules/semi) =>
-  * Description: require or disallow use of semicolons instead of ASI (fixable)
+  * Description: require or disallow use of semicolons instead of ASI
   * Usage

     ```json